jibin-liu/wechat-history/README.md

 4. In fiddler, copy `__biz`, `uin`, `key`, `pass_ticket` into json file.
 You can save it by wechat name for easy organization
 5. Run the script `python wechat_history.py {json file path}`

+Note: `uin` and `pass_ticket` can be reused on one machine. `__biz` stands for each unique account, so it will be different for different wechat account. `key` is updated every 2 hours or so, it is recommended to get a new key when rerunning the script after a long time.

 ### TODOs
 1. Save message list
 2. update message list by time